Site icon HouseLogic

 Budget Concerns

-Building a fireplace can be pricey when you compare the costs to other features like fire pits.
-The average cost to build a firepit is around $850, though depending on their choice of fire pit, homeowners may pay between $200 to $5,000.
+When you compare the costs to other features like fire pits, building a fireplace can be pricey.
+The average cost to build a firepit is around $850, though the range is $200 to $5,000.
 By comparison, the average cost to build an outdoor fireplace is roughly $3,000, with prices ranging from $1,500 to $9000.
-Homeowners on a strict budget may want to consider an outdoor fire pit instead.
+Homeowners on a strict budget may want to consider an outdoor fire pit.

 Maintenance Needs